-- The right to provide training services and support to franchisees within their designated boundaries
+- provide training and support services to franchises in their specific region.

-One must make sure whether subfranchising is being offered by certain franchises, since not every franchise system offers such agreements.
-This may be due to the organization disliking the loss of power associated with subfranchising.
-The subfranchisors can exert greater power on the franchise than individual franchise units since they have more units working under them and are a larger source of revenue for the system.
+Not every franchising system offers subfranchising.
+Some organizations may dislike the loss of power associated with this type of agreement.
+Although master franchisees can help to expand the reach of a franchise, they can also exert greater influence on the franchise than individual franchise units, as master franchisees have more units under them and are therefore a larger source of revenue for the system.